KevinRohn/flutter_profacto_sdk/README.md

 ### Tokens

 There is no master token available.
-Tokens are bounded to specific database tables. profacto provides a list for the categorys of the tokens.
+Tokens are bound to specific database tables. profacto provides a list for the category of the tokens.

 ## Reference